ldelgadogranados/ldelgadogranados/README.md

 ## Hi there 👋

+My name is Luis 😄

+💻 I'm Chemistry PhD student @ UChicago working with Prof. Mazziotti

+📚 My interest are in the field of theoretical and computational chemistry, more specifically: Open Quantum Systems (OQS), Quantum computing, and Machine Learning applied to Chemistry

+😄 Pronouns: He/Him

+🎨 Fun Fact: On my free time I enjoy drawing and making different types of art!

 <!--
 **ldelgadogranados/ldelgadogranados** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.